WINNER OF THE TUSK AWARD FOR CONSERVATION IN AFRICA 2018

-Uganda is a major international transit hub for ivory, pangolins, and other illicit wildlife products from across the region.
-Thanks to NRCN and their government partnership, at least four significant wildlife traffickers are arrested each month.
-Vincent not only risks his life to combat wildlife trafficking and bring criminals to justice, but he has also changed policies and the practice of wildlife law enforcement affecting threatened species in his native Uganda and across East Africa.
+Uganda is a major international transit hub for ivory, pangolins, and other illicit wildlife products from across East and Central Africa.
+Thanks to NRCN and their partnership with government, up to four significant wildlife trackers are arrested each month.

-His work is very significant and is a model on how civil society can work with government and other partners to tackle corruption and improve governance.
-Vincent and his team of prosecutors have been given authority to prosecute wildlife cases on behalf of the government.
-They have been very successful and Uganda now has a specific court dedicated to wildlife cases.
+The NRCN model is working proof on how civil society can work with government and other partners to tackle corruption and improve governance.
+Vincent and his team have been given authority to prosecute wildlife cases on behalf of the government.
+Uganda now has a specific court dedicated to wildlife cases as a direct result of their success.
 This exemplifies the significance of Vincent and NRCN’s work in changing policy and practice in enforcing wildlife laws.

 Vincent is an unsung hero who works behind the scenes to make real change happen in addressing wildlife crime.